authier-pm/authier/docs/Authentication.md

     initLocalDeviceAuthSecret --> registerNewUser: Call register function on server registerNewUser --> CreateUserInDB
-    CreateUserInDB --> [*]: Returns
 ```

 #### Login

 1. Get password from user
-2. call `deviceDecryptionChallenge` mutation, which creates deryptionChallange and wait for masterDevice confirmation
+2. call `deviceDecryptionChallenge` mutation, which creates decryptionChallange and wait for master device confirmation
-3.
+3. Master device confirm challange
+4. Use PBDFK2 for password encryption (masterEncryptionKey)
+5. Try to decrypt `addDeviceSecretEncrypted` (from decryptionChallange) with masterEncryptionKey and parsed `userId`
+   (If is decrypted deviceSecret same as the one from decryptionChallange, we know that the master password is correct)
+6. Generate new deviceSecret and encrypt it with masterEncryptionKey
+7. Call `addNewDevice` mutation on backend

 ## Server

-#### Register

-1.